RCE Foto

 Cons: Cost, but worth it.

 Opinion: The feeling was immediate thanks to the brief experience with the R3.
 In a crude way it could be defined as an R3 with the improvements of the 5Dmk2 (in this case pre-shot already set to the C3 button) and the new cross sensor that enhances even more the details that were already very good in its younger sister.
 So I could say that the transition was not traumatic even if to be honest, in the first shots it looked similar to the R3 (in the car display) but opening them calmly on the computer the difference comes out.
 At iso 12800 or 6400 the performance is very good.
 Excellent grip, even more responsive than the R3 and R5mk2.
 The files are excellent and light and the management of the menu for those coming from the other Rs is almost identical down to the smallest detail, the difference is found in the final file and you can see it.
 Typical Canon color management, for me the best.
-Also on this as in 5Dmk2 the photo style settings for jpegs are very sensitive but efficient.
+Also on this as in the R5 mk2 the photo style settings for jpegs are very sensitive but efficient.
 Used immediately for two external events, it did not disappoint expectations at all, on the contrary, it is beastly compared to the R3; What is certain is that the weight is felt after a while but it is excellently balanced with any lens.
 Finally a double ultra-performing CFexpress slot and this alone can ensure me more than one service per day and the peace of mind of back-up on a second card that has no equal.
 The convenience of the usb-c connection with the ipad and the battery charge through the same device that would be convenient in different situations remains unchanged.
 An excellent camera that has elevated the shooting experience in any context, from the photographic studio to the outdoors.
 Compared to the R3, the management of the flash is better as it was for the R5mk2, with the Godox dialogues wonderfully, thanks to the new electronics.
 Docking in dim light is even more efficient.
 The sensor readout is more instantaneous at high speed, and the flash more responsive, a subtle difference that only R3 owners would notice if they tried it.
 The sensitivity of the AF-ON sliders is much more pronounced.
 Much larger and more responsive buffer.
 Even where the flash is not used (for environmental and performance reasons) it is a spectacle on its own.
+Obviously for outdoor shots it is unrivaled in terms of hooking, performance and general maneuverability.
+Basically, I'm a lamp-runner, but I think that with this flagship, habits will be changed for the better.
 The LP-E19 is always great, so far after about 1600 shots it still has 60% charge.
 The viewfinder is large and of absolute comfort including the articulated screen; blackout issues in the burst EVF are a thing of the past. _ update _ I continue to work on the photos and I have to confirm what has been stated by several Pros, the difference of the 24mpx of this R1 with the 45mpx of the others is only in the heaviness of the file, the resolution produced has nothing to envy to bigmegapizzas.
 If you want to cut hair, I'll leave that to the exaggerated crops.
+Grade 10 laude.

 avatarjunior